18th September 2020

 Donated 2015 by his granddaughter, Fiona Havergal.
 Working papers from the early 1920s, and a photograph of the Lieutenant-Colonel.
 Lt-Col. Kenneth Campbell moved to Sark in 1919, and was sworn in as Seneschal of Sark on the recommendation of W F Collings, the Seigneur.
 He had left Sark by 1923.

 'How Alderney lost its minister in 1705.'
 From A N Le Cheminant's A Christmas Box of Channel Gems, in the Library's Channel Islands' Pamphlets XIV (Goss.-LeFebvre), pp. 29 ff.
-This 1700 law remained unrepealed and continued to have repercussions into the 20th century!
+This 1700 law remained unrepealed, in Sark at least, and continued to have repercussions into the 20th century!

 From Chefs Plaids, Jugements, Ordonnances &c, Staff, in the Library.
 'People who can't control themselves may find they are forced to behave.'